kipawaa/swap/states.md

 (warning: density matrices typically refer to a form of state representation in quantum mechanics.
 The use here is similar, so I stole the name)

-there are 25 game states
+there are 25 active game states with 10 end states (i.e. where a player has won).
+The final state is unreachable, and represents when both players have won, but we can ignore this caveat and represent the game with 6x6 matrix.
-represent with 6x6 matrix (we can have 0-5 of each) col = number of our own tiles row = number of our opponents tiles for example, the starting position from Alice's perspective is given by
+The columns represent the number of our own tiles that we control The rows represent the number of our opponents tiles that we control For example, if we're the starting player then the starting position is given by

 ```
 initial_state = np.zeros((6,6))
 initial_state[0, -1] = 1
-print("initial state:")
-print(initial_state)
 ```

+$$
+\begin{bmatrix}
+0 & 0 & 0 & 0 & 0 & 1\\
+0 & 0 & 0 & 0 & 0 & 0\\
+0 & 0 & 0 & 0 & 0 & 0\\
+0 & 0 & 0 & 0 & 0 & 0\\
+0 & 0 & 0 & 0 & 0 & 0\\
+0 & 0 & 0 & 0 & 0 & 0
+\end{bmatrix}
+$$

-we can proceed to the next position by changing the entries. we can do even better by using this as a density matrix, representing the probabilities of a given state
+We can proceed to the next position by changing the entries.
+We can do even better by using this as a "density matrix" (see warning below the title), representing the probabilities of a given state after $n$ turns.

 there's a 1/2 probability that Alice fails the coin flip
 ```